julzaza/wildwitchherbs/_posts/2025-07-01-lunar-gardening-folklore.md

 Long before apps and calendars told us when to sow seeds, people watched the moon.
 They didn’t do it because it was mystical.
 They did it because it worked.

-**Lunar gardening is practical magic**: a way of planting that follows the moon’s pull on water, sap flow, root energy, and the subtle vitality inside herbs.
+**Lunar gardening is practical magic.** It is a way of planting that follows the moon’s pull on water, sap flow, root energy, and the subtle vitality inside herbs.

 If you’ve ever noticed the ocean changing shape under moonlight, **imagine what it does to the tiny tides inside a leaf**.